rogrosso/tmc/README.md

 ## Folder dmc

 This folder contains a CUDA implementation of the *Dual Marching Cubes* method presented in [3].
 The main function demonstrates how to use the code.
 It can read volume data or alternatively generate a synthetic data set for demonstration purposes.
-The file format for volume data can be easily seen in the method `readDataFromFile()` implemented in the class `DualMarchingCubes`.
+The file format for volume data can be easily seen in the method `readDataFromFile()` implemented in the class `UniformGrid`.
+Data is generated or read from file with the corresponding `init()` method in the main class `DualMarchingCubes`.

 [1]: Roberto Grosso: **Construction of Topologically Correct and Manifold Isosurfaces**. *Computer Graphics Forum 35(5):187-196 · August 2016*

 [2]: Roberto Grosso: **An asymptotic decider for robust and topologically correct triangulation of isosurfaces: topologically correct isosurfaces**. *CGI '17 Proceedings of the Computer Graphics International Conference*.
 Japan, June 2017

-[3]: Roberto Grosso, Daniel Zint: **PARALLEL RECONSTRUCTION OF QUAD ONLY MESHES FROM VOLUME DATA**. *submitted*.
-2019.
+[3]: Roberto Grosso, Daniel Zint: **Parallel reconstruction of quad only meshes from volume data**.
+In: *Proceedings of the 15th International Joint Conference on Computer Vision, Imaging and Computer Graphics Theory and Applications* - Volume 1: GRAPP,, pp. 102–112.
+INSTICC, SciTePress (2020).